guluc3m/loc/source/includes/_v1_parties.md

 Kick another member from a party.

-By kicking them, a `PartyToken` record is created for the kicked member (as they are now considered to be in their own party), and the `party_owner_id` attribute in their `MatchParticipant` record is set to their own ID.
+By kicking them, a `Party` record is created for the kicked member (as they are now considered to be in their own party), and the `party_owner_id` attribute in their `MatchParticipant` record is set to their own ID.